Skip to content

 If the water line stabilizes at a level corresponding with the skimmer weir/faceplate, dig down around the skimmer and check for wet ground behind the liner.
 If the ground is wet around the skimmer, you might need to reseal the weir/faceplate with new screws and fresh fish-safe silicone.

 If the level drops below this area, the problem could be a hole in your liner.
-Visit Splash Supply Co. at 1298 Toronita St. in York, PA for the tools and advice you need to fix the problem.
+Visit Splash Supply Co. in York, PA for the tools and advice you need to fix the problem.
 If you would prefer to have us do the work, give us a call to schedule pond service.
 Our professional team will get your pond back on track without any more worries.

 NOTE: Professional pond leak repair is time-consuming and – consequently – expensive.
 It’s not unusual for diagnosis alone to cost hundreds of dollars, plus $1,000 or more for the actual repairs.
 Make sure to rule out all easy fixes before calling in the professionals.